markkurossi/scheme/README.md

 # R6RS Scheme in Go

-This Scheme implementation provides R6RS compliant scheme written in Go.
+This Scheme implementation provides mostly R6RS compliant scheme written in Go.
 The system has a compiler that translates the scheme program into a byte code and a virtual machine that executes the code.
 It will implement all necessary Scheme features, including tail calls and continuations.

 The compiler implements a simple API for processing S-expressions.
 The API gives a clean and high-level abstraction, for example,